Return on Equity

 Young companies that are growing quickly may exhibit large returns on equity which can't realistically be sustained over time.

-So a drop in ROE from large values is not necessarily a bad thing - but if a return on equity drops below 15%, I start being concerned.
+So a drop in ROE from large values is not necessarily a bad thing - but if a return on equity drops below 15%, I start getting concerned.

 To Conclude